coingaming/simple-node-pnpm-setup/README.md

 # simple-node-pnpm-setup

-This action sets up Node.js and pnpm then installs dependencies.
+This action sets up Node.js and pnpm then installs/caches dependencies.

 ## Requirements